 In keeping with a cultural trend in the philosophy of the mid-20th century, Strawson’s account of moral responsibility is anti-metaphysical (consider, for example, the skepticism towards metaphysical questions in and around the Vienna Circle).
 Moral responsibility can be preserved from the threat of an invasive scientific anthropology: at the expense of metaphysics and in favour of, as Habermas calls it, a situated view of humanity.
 For Habermas, transcendental rationality gives way to a rationality implemented in communicative action that aspires towards an ideal speech situation.
 For Strawson, the cold-blooded scientific approach of the optimist and the metaphysical exuberance of the pessimist give way to a realistic and embodied assessment of human psychology.

 Antithetical to this assessment is the idea that moral agents can fully emancipate themselves from their participant attitudes and hold objective attitudes instead.
-Strawson goes into some detail what the dystopian consequences of a moral account whose transactions are exclusively determined by objective attitudes (examples may be the Kantian moral agent whose moral sense is derivative of transcendental rationality; or the utilitarian who performs a calculus to identify the optimal means to achieving her moral aims).
+Strawson goes into some detail about the dystopian consequences of a moral account whose transactions are exclusively determined by objective attitudes (examples may be the Kantian moral agent whose moral sense is derivative of transcendental rationality; or the utilitarian who performs a calculus to identify the optimal means to achieving her moral aims).

 A sustained objectivity of inter-personal attitude, and the human isolation which that would entail, does not seem to be something of which human beings would be capable, even if some general truth were a theoretical ground for it.
 (Strawson, 2008, 12)